 Structure of a sales contract

-There are no hard and fast rules about forming a commercial agreement.
-It may be oral or written, or a combination of the 2.
-However, it's always best to put down what you've both agreed in writing.
+There are no strict rules about forming a commercial agreement.
+It can be oral, written, or a combination of both.
+However, it's always best to put what you've both agreed in writing.

-It's important for the contractual terms to be clear and understandable, and to accurately reflect what you've both agreed.
-If there's a dispute between you in the future, a court may have to interpret your contract.
+It's important for the contractual terms to be clear and understandable and to accurately reflect what you've both agreed.
+If a dispute arises in the future, a court may need to interpret your contract.

 Typical elements of the contract